 Ferman Center for the Arts

-The Ferman Center for the Arts, opening Fall 2020, will provide a creative and transformative space for the fine and performing arts.
+The Ferman Center for the Arts provides a creative and transformative space for the fine and performing arts.
 Specifically, the fourth floor is dedicated to the music program.
-Music students will have access to twelve music practice rooms, music teaching studios and instrument storage, three recording studios with a professional level control room and two sound insulated music classrooms.
+Music students have access to 12 music practice rooms, music teaching studios and instrument storage, three recording studios with a professional level control room and two sound-insulated music classrooms.
 View more performance venues.